-- Most people assume that Carver was born in Alabama but he was actually born in Diamond Grove, Missouri before the Civil War.
+- Most people assume that Carver was born in Alabama, but he was actually born in Diamond Grove, Missouri before the Civil War.

-- Before sustainability was a pop culture topic, Carver promoted responsible farming practices, like planting peanuts in rotation with cotton since peanuts add nutrients to the soil.
+- Before sustainability was a pop culture topic, Carver promoted responsible farming practices, like planting peanuts in rotation with cotton since peanuts naturally add nutrients to the soil.

 - George Washington Carver was the first African American to enroll at Iowa State University.
 He later received his bachelor’s and master’s degrees from there.

-- After Carver received his master’s degree Booker T. Washington offered him a job at Tuskegee University in Tuskegee, Alabama to serve as the Director of the Agriculture Department at Tuskegee Normal and Industrial School.
+- After Carver received his master’s degree, Booker T. Washington offered him a job at Tuskegee University in Tuskegee, Alabama to serve as the Director of the Agriculture Department at Tuskegee Normal and Industrial School.

 - The George Washington Carver Museum in Tuskegee, Alabama, has a nutrition trail that features signs with nutritional facts and quotes from Carver.

 - In 1916, Carver published a research bulletin, “How to Grow the Peanut and 105 Ways of Preparing it For Human Consumption.”
-This bulletin includes several interesting ways to use peanuts like shampoo, mayonnaise, paints and coffee.
+This bulletin includes several interesting ways to use peanuts like shampoo, mayonnaise, paint and coffee.

 - Not only was Carver skilled in finding uses for peanuts, he also found new ways to use Alabama clay and sweet potatoes.